Contents

 Conclusion

 In conclusion, web analytics is a critical tool for understanding the performance of a website and for identifying opportunities for improvement.
-By tracking key performance indicators (KPIs) such as traffic, conversion rate, bounce rate, average time on page, and return visitor rate, businesses can gain valuable insights into the effectiveness of their website in attracting and engaging visitors, as well as its overall performance in achieving business goals.
+By tracking a website’s key performance indicators (Website KPIs) such as traffic, conversion rate, bounce rate, average time on page, and return visitor rate, businesses can gain valuable insights into the effectiveness of their website in attracting and engaging visitors, as well as its overall performance in achieving business goals.

 Overall, web analytics is an essential component of website performance measurement, and it is important for businesses to regularly track and analyze relevant KPIs in order to optimize their website’s effectiveness and achieve their goals.